The following recipe and photography was provided courtesy of Allianna Moximchalk from Allianna’s Kitchen.

 - Total time:

-- 1 medium head cauliflower, washed, cored and chopped into small florets
+- 5 cups frozen cauliflower or 1 medium head cauliflower, washed, cored and chopped into small florets

 - 2 medium sweet potatoes, peeled and cubed